-At our request, Wachovia Capital Markets, LLC is reserving up to shares of common stock for sale by Wachovia Capital Markets, LLC at the initial public offering price to directors, officers, employees and other persons that we identify through a directed share program.
+At our request, the underwriters are reserving up to shares of common stock for sale at the initial public offering price to directors, officers, employees and other persons that we identify through a directed share program.
 The number of shares of common stock available for sale to the general public in the public offering will be reduced to the extent these persons purchase these reserved shares.
 Any shares not so purchased will be offered by the underwriters to the general public on the same basis as other shares offered hereby.

-Under our secured revolving credit facility, affiliates of BMO Capital Markets Corp. serve as administration agent and lender.
-These affiliates may receive their respective share of any repayment by us of amounts outstanding under our secured revolving credit facility from the proceeds of this offering.
-Because BMO Capital Markets Corp. is an underwriter and its affiliate may receive more than 10% of the entire net proceeds in this offering, the underwriters may be deemed to have a "conflict of interest" under Rule 2710(c)(8) of the Conduct Rules of the Financial Industry Regulatory Authority, Inc. or FINRA.
-Accordingly, this offering will be made in compliance with the applicable provisions of Rule 2720 of the conduct rules.
-Rule 2720 requires that the initial public offering price can be no higher than that recommended by a "qualified independent underwriter", as defined by FINRA.
+Under our credit facility, affiliates of BMO Capital Markets Corp. serve as administration agent and lender.
+These affiliates will receive their respective share of any repayment by us of amounts outstanding under our credit facility from the proceeds of this offering.
+Because BMO Capital Markets Corp. is an underwriter and its affiliate may receive more than 10% of the entire net proceeds in this offering, the underwriters may be deemed to have a "conflict of interest" under Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc. Accordingly, this offering will be made in compliance with the applicable provisions of Rule 2720 of the conduct rules.
+Rule 2720 requires that the initial public offering price can be no higher than that recommended by a "qualified independent underwriter", as defined by the NASD.
 Goldman, Sachs & Co. has served in that capacity and performed due diligence investigations and reviewed and participated in the preparation of the registration statement of which this prospectus forms a part.

-The underwriters do not expect sales to discretionary accounts to exceed five percent of the total number of shares offered.
+The underwriters will not execute discretionary accounts to exceed five percent of the total number of shares offered.